 Scientific computing MCP servers let AI agents execute numerical code, solve equations symbolically, run statistical analyses, and submit jobs to supercomputers.
 Instead of manually writing MATLAB scripts, R commands, or Wolfram Language expressions, researchers can have AI assistants perform these computations through the Model Context Protocol.
+Part of our Science & Research MCP category.

-This review covers MCP servers for scientific computing and mathematics — numerical analysis platforms (MATLAB, NumPy), symbolic math (SymPy, Wolfram, Mathematica), statistical computing (R), scientific programming languages (Julia), HPC infrastructure (Globus), and engineering simulation (OpenFOAM).
+This review covers MCP servers for scientific computing and mathematics — numerical analysis platforms (MATLAB, NumPy), symbolic math (SymPy, Wolfram, Mathematica), statistical computing (R), scientific programming languages (Julia), HPC infrastructure (Globus), and engineering simulation (OpenFOAM, COMSOL).
 For academic paper search and bioinformatics, see our Science & Research review.
 For 3D simulation and digital twins, see our Digital Twins & 3D Simulation review.

 Numerical Computing Platforms